werckme/werckmeister/manual.in.md

 * predefined events can **not** be overwritten in a pitchmap

 ## Conduction Rules
+### The Problem
 A score document contains basically two informations:
 * what notes to play
-* and how to play these notes
+* and how to perform these notes

-On a regular score you have a tool set of articulations to apply to a note.
+The regular score notation has a set of articulations to apply to a note.

 ![examples of articulation.](https://upload.wikimedia.org/wikipedia/commons/0/0e/Notation_accents1.png)